JBB/techstart-dev.github.io/start.md

 ## Signing up for Github

-1. Open a new browser window and visit the [Github Website](http://github.com).
+1. Open a new browser window by clicking <a href="http://github.com/" target="_blank">here</a> which will take you to the Github signup page
 ![Alt text](assignment0/images/githubsignup.png?raw=true "Optional Title")

 2. Enter your credentials to sign up for a [Github Website](http://github.com) account.